microsoft/dotnet/Documentation/compatibility/workflow-designer-accessibility.md

 ### Change Description
 The Windows Workflow Foundation (WF) workflow designer is improving how it works with accessibility technologies.
 These improvements include the following changes:
-- Tab order changed to left->right & top->bottom in some controls
+- The tab order is changed to left to right and top to bottom in some controls:
-  - Initialize correlation window for setting correlation data for the InitializeCorrelation activity
+  - The initialize correlation window for setting correlation data for the `T:System.ServiceModel.Activities.InitializeCorrelation` activity
-  - Content definition window for Receive, Send, SendReply, and ReceiveReply activities
+  - The content definition window for the `T:System.ServiceModel.Activities.Receive`, `T:System.ServiceModel.Activities.Send`, `T:System.ServiceModel.Activities.SendReply`, and `T:System.ServiceModel.Activities.ReceiveReply` activities
-- More functions available via keyboard
+- More functions available via the keyboard:
-  - When editing the properties of an activity, fixed an issue where property groups could not be collapsed by keyboard the first time they are focused
+  - When editing the properties of an activity, property groups can be collapsed by keyboard the first time they are focused.
-  - Warning icons are now accessible by keyboard
+  - Warning icons are now accessible by keyboard.
-  - More Properties button in properties window is no accessible by keyboard
+  - The More Properties button in the Properties window is now accessible by keyboard.
-  - Keyboard users now can access the header items in the arguments and variables panes of the workflow designer
+  - Keyboard users now can access the header items in the Arguments and Variables panes of the Workflow Designer
-- Improved visibility of focused items such as when
+- Improved visibility of items with focus such as when:
-  - Adding rows to data grids used by the workflow designer and activity designers
+  - Adding rows to data grids used by the Workflow Designer and activity designers
-  - Tabbing through fields in the ReceiveReply and SendReply activities
+  - Tabbing through fields in the `T:System.ServiceModel.Activities.ReceiveReply` and `T:System.ServiceModel.Activities.SendReply` activities
   - Setting default values for variables or arguments
-- Users of screen readers will see several improvements where the screen reader can now correctly recognize
+- Screen readers can now correctly recognize:
-  - Breakpoints set in the workflow designer
+  - Breakpoints set in the workflow designer.
-  - FlowSwitch, FlowDecision, and CorrelationScope activities
+  - The `T:System.Activities.Statements.FlowSwitch`, `T:System.Activities.Statements.FlowDecision`, and `T:System.ServiceModel.Activities.CorrelationScope` activities.
-  - Contents of the Receive activity
+  - The contents of the `T:System.ServiceModel.Activities.Receive` activity.
-  - Target type for the InvokeMethod activity
+  - The Target Type for the `T:System.Activities.Statements.InvokeMethod` activity.
-  - Exception combobox and Finally section in the TryCatch activity
+  - The Exception combobox and the Finally section in the `T:System.Activities.Statements.TryCatch` activity.
-  - Message type combobox, splitter in Add Correlation Initializers window, Content Definition window, and CorrelatesOn Defintion window in messaging activities
+  - The Message Type combobox, the splitter in the Add Correlation Initializers window, the Content Definition window, and the CorrelatesOn Defintion window in the messaging activities (`T:System.ServiceModel.Activities.Receive`, `T:System.ServiceModel.Activities.Send`, `T:System.ServiceModel.Activities.SendReply`, and `T:System.ServiceModel.Activities.ReceiveReply`).
-  - State machine transitions and transitions destinations
+  - State machine transitions and transitions destinations.
-  - Annotations and connectors on FlowDecision activities
+  - Annotations and connectors on `T:System.Activities.Statements.FlowDecision` activities.
-  - Context (right-click) menus for activities
+  - The context (right-click) menus for activities.
-  - Property value editors, clear search button, By Category and Alphabetical sort buttons, and expression editing dialog in the properties grid
+  - The property value editors, the Clear Search button, the By Category and Alphabetical sort buttons, and the Expression Editor dialog in the properties grid.
-  - Zoom percentage in the workflow designer
+  - The zoom percentage in the Workflow Designer.
-  - Separator in parallel and pick activities
+  - The separator in `T:System.Activities.Statements.Parallel` and `T:System.Activities.Statements.Pick` activities.
-  - InvokeDelegate activity
+  - The `T:System.Activities.Statements.InvokeDelegate` activity.
-  - Select Types window for Dictionary activities
+  - The Select Types window for dictionary activities (`T:Microsoft.Activities.AddToDictionary`, `T:Microsoft.Activities.RemoveFromDictionary`, etc.).
-  - Browse and Select .NET Type window
+  - The Browse and Select .NET Type window.
-  - Breadcrumbs in workflow designer
+  - Breadcrumbs in the Workflow Designer.
-- Users who choose High Contrast themes will see many improvements in the visibility of the workflow designer and its controls
+- Users who choose High Contrast themes will see many improvements in the visibility of the Workflow Designer and its controls like better contrast ratios between elements and more noticeable selection boxes used for focus elements.

 - [x] Quirked